Medical School / Health Professions

 How fast can I get out of medical school?

 Medical schools require four years of study.
-The first two years are spent in concentrated learning of anatomy and basic sciences (unless you attend Baylor College of Medicine, which has condensed the classroom experience to 18 months).
-The third and fourth years incorporate clinical rotations and patient care.
-Afterwards, depending on your specialization, you could be in residency an additional three to seven years.
+The first two years have traditionally been spent in concentrated learning of anatomy and basic sciences (unless you attend Baylor College of Medicine, which has condensed the classroom experience to 18 months).
+The third and fourth years have incorporated clinical rotations and patient care.
+Some colleges are beginning to incorporate patient care into the first two years as well.
+After finishing “undergraduate medical education,” depending on your specialization, you could be in residency (i.e. “graduate medical education”)an additional three to seven years.
 Take it one step at a time.

 What can I do now?